-Fiscal Impact Summary: Pending, but likely not a significant revenue impact.
+Fiscal Impact Summary: Insignificant.

 Existing Law: Disaster Relief.
-The law allows counties to provide property tax relief to property owners following a "disaster" (i.e., a misfortune or calamity) if the property owner's property is damaged or destroyed, and the property owner is not at fault.
+The law1 allows counties to provide property tax relief to property owners following a "disaster" (i.e., a misfortune or calamity) if the property owner's property is damaged or destroyed, and the property owner is not at fault.
 The disaster relief applies to both a "major" event impacting a widespread area or region resulting in a governor-issued proclamation, such as a wildfire, and a site-specific event, like a single home fire.
 In the case of a major event, property tax law uses the terminology "an area or region subsequently proclaimed by the Governor to be in a state of disaster."